Memory Pegs

 Ten – butter

-Before heading off to the shops, you associate the items to your permanently embedded memory pegs:
+Before heading off to the shops, you associate the items with your permanently embedded memory pegs:

 One – run.